joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/12/running-kafka-connect-from-a-container.md

 I more or less ran the Docker Compose file as discussed in that article, by running `docker-compose up`.
 I then placed a file in the connect-input-file directory (in my case a codenarc Groovy config file).
 Running a consumer showed the file being output back out.

 Next, I wanted to run Kafka Connect in distributed mode, pulling that same data back out using the `FileSourceSinkConnector`.
-Rather than build on the existing docker setup, I decided to create a new docker compose file.
+Rather than build on the existing docker setup, I decided to create a new docker compose file inside of a new directory in an attempt to make the differences more apparent to myself.

 	version: '3.3'